 The showpiece is the extended children’s section with room for activities and events, which includes a ship, specially made for the library, named after Kathleen - a real fishing boat built in Southport around 1900.

-Other additions include a new teenage space with laptop tables and modern furniture, self-service machines and information pods, a wider range of books and access to toilets.
+Other additions include a new teenage space, self-service machines and information pods, a wider range of books and access to toilets.

 ||10:00am – 5:00pm

 For Opening hours during school holidays please refer to the Atkinson website.

 Please note: The Library is open but not staffed after 2pm on Saturdays.
 There is no access to the public network computers.
 Lending items can be borrowed via the self service.